 Mercer University has had many faculty members accepted to this prestigious program.
 Penfield College Governor’s Teaching Fellows include:

 Lynn Clemons, Associate Professor of Organizational leadership

 Priscilla Danheiser (Dean), Professor of Psychology

-Ian Henderson, Professor of Communication
+Ian Henderson, Professor Emeritus of Communication

 Hani Khoury, Professor of Mathematics

-Karen Lacey, Associate Professor of English
+Karen Lacey, Professor Emerita of English

 Kenneth Revels, Associate Professor of Information Systems